sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

 Execute query for months
 ------------------------

-It execute query for grouping and selecting required fields calculate sum of counts by SQL Node.
+It executes query for grouping and selecting required fields, calculates sum of counts by SQL Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^